Bells and Whistles! Confetti! Fireworks! Slaps on the back! Laughter!

-The book “Parents in Highschooland: Helping Students Succeed in the Critical Years” is Karyn Rashoff’s caring and supportive account of thirty-three years of dedicated work as a high school guidance counselor.
+Karyn Rashoff’s first book Parents in Highschooland: Helping Students Succeed in the Critical Years is a caring and supportive account of her thirty-three years of dedicated work as a high school guidance counselor.
 Homework is a big issue at home, sometimes causing power struggles or warfare between teens and their parents.

-In her career, during which she documented nearly 20,000 counseling interactions with students, parents, teachers and administrators, she identifies, analyzes and resolves the complex and usually conflict-filled interactions between students and their parents in a selection of some 50 stories taken lovingly from “real life.”
+In her career, during which she documented nearly 20,000 counseling interactions with students, parents, teachers and administrators, Karyn identifies, analyzes and resolves the complex and usually conflict-filled interactions between students and their parents in a selection of some 50 stories taken lovingly from “real life.”

 – LISTEN TO KARYN ON THE AUTHORS SHOW! –

 I invite you to send me your family’s personal success in Highschooland to possibly share with other readers in my future book.
 I look forward to hearing from you at email@example.com.